felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 ## Excluded Scenarios

-Notably, a digital emblem cannot be applied to dual-use infrastructure, i.e., any type of asset that is used for both services worthy and unworthy of protection.
+Notably, a digital emblem cannot be applied to infrastructure that is used for both services worthy and unworthy of protection.
 A digital emblem must always identify assets that only serve purposes that enjoy protection under IHL.

 # Security Considerations